LiDlab/TransDSI/README.md

 ## Getting Started
-To get a local copy up and running, follow these steps
+To get a local copy up and running, follow these steps:

 ### Dependencies
 DeepDSI is tested to work under Python 3.7.
 The required dependencies for DeepDSI are  [Pytorch](https://pytorch.org/), [PyG](https://pytorch-geometric.readthedocs.io/en/latest/) and [scikit-learn](http://scikit-learn.org/).
 Check environments.yml for list of needed packages.

 DeepDSI can run on both Windows v10 and Ubuntu v18.04 environments.
 We highly recommend installing and running this software on a computer with an discrete NVIDIA graphics card (models that support CUDA).
 If there is no discrete graphics card, the program can also run on the CPU, but it may require a longer runtime.

 ### Installation